tai1nguyen/dnd-greetings-from-gadgetzan/goblin-kings-rise/act-1/1-raid-on-the-town.md

 >If Greg is dead, the players can find a note about the potential location of his property on his corpse or the corpse of a slain goblin.

+Before they can leave, townspeople return to cheer and offer thanks to the characters.
+Admist the cheering, the characters hear a voice in their ears but when the characters look around they do not see anything or anyone suspicous.

+>Admist the crowd, you hear a voice in your ear.
+Despite the cheers and revelry, the voice remains crystal clear and its message is unmistakable.
+It warns...
+>
+>"Do not meddle in affairs that are not your own.
+There will be no second warning."
+{.read}
 ### Map
 ![Riverdale Town Map](./maps/map-riverdale.svg)